tripledawg/homework-2/README.md

 # 02 Advanced CSS: Portfolio

 I created a nav bar with an inline block display which kept the nav items together.
-I added a hover pseudo class to turn the text color orange.
+I added a hover pseudo class to turn the text color orange on hover.

 I created internal links for the nav bar items.